- A bachelor's degree in any discipline OR equivalent skills/experience.

 Study leadership concepts and apply principles of leadership.
 Students will create a personal plan to develop leadership capabilities.

 Learn about the roles, functions and application of human resource management within contemporary New Zealand organisations.
-Amongst other things, you will create an effective recruitment and selection strategy, develop a formal induction programme and learn about performance and rewards management.
+Among other things, you will create an effective recruitment and selection strategy, develop a formal induction programme, and learn about performance and rewards management.

 Event Planning and Management

 This fast-paced industry requires vibrant, organised and dedicated people and there is a growing demand for qualified event management practitioners both here and overseas.
 Careers exist in event planning and management, conference management, sponsorship and fundraising, and the hospitality and entertainment industries.
 Study courses such as Event Marketing and Sponsorship and Project Management.